- The trailer music:

 Mirror Mirror, I'll tell you something.
 I think I might change it all.

-- The fight between Weiss, Yang and team FNKI is set to jazzy remixes of "This Will Be The Day" and "I Burn".
-And before those, a techno song plays during the very beginning of the battle whose lyrics seem to be from Neon's point of view.
+- The fight between Weiss, Yang and team FNKI, "R.W.B.Y. vs. F.N.K.I." is set to jazzy remixes of "This Will Be The Day" and "I Burn".
+And before those, a techno song plays during the very beginning of the battle, "Neon", whose lyrics seem to be from Neon's point of view, all about how cool she is and how her opponents shouldn't pine that they can't be as fine as her.

 - "Fall" follows it up with a metal remix of "I Burn" that plays when Yang starts getting her Heroic Second Wind against Mercury, and a sad piano remix of "I Burn" playing when Yang is arrested after her incident with Mercury.
 Not that you'll really notice the latter.

-- In Episode 7, when Amber goes all "Maiden-state", it's accompanied by an Ethereal Choir backed by Jeff's powerful guitar work, pumping up the awesome of the scene.
+- In "Beginning of the End", when Amber goes all "Maiden-state", it's accompanied by an Ethereal Choir backed by Jeff's powerful guitar work, pumping up the awesome of the scene.

-- A somber piano and viola rendition of "When It Falls" plays in the opening scenes of Blake and Weiss at the overrun fairgrounds, Yang and Zwei at Beacon Academy and Ruby and Pyrrha in the aftermath of what happened to Penny at the Amity Coliseum.
+- A somber piano and viola rendition of "When It Falls" plays in the opening scenes of Blake and Weiss at the overrun fairgrounds, Yang and Zwei at Beacon Academy and Ruby and Pyrrha in the aftermath of the tragedy at Amity Coliseum.

-- Ironwood's bombastic leitmotif blares again during his showdown against an Alpha Beowolf, only this time it's accompanied by rocky guitars.
+- Ironwood's bombastic leitmotif blares again during his showdown against an Alpha Beowolf, only this time it's accompanied by rocking guitars.

 - Right when Blake discovers Adam, an organ version of the opening lines of "From Shadows" plays.